Cast: Ranbir Kapoor, Nargis Fakhri, Shammi Kapoor, Aditi Rao Hydari, Kumud Mishra, Piyush Mishra, Shernaz Patel, Moufid Aziz

-Although the ‘Rockstar’ soundtrack is being crowned universally, Rahman’s work has become formatted.
-It’s like, be it a horror or an animated children’s film, Rahman will insert a minimalistic yet soulful Sufi number (*Kun Faaya Kun), one Masakali equivalent- (*Sheher Mein), one high-pitched Dil Se-esque number (*Nadaan Parindey) and a soft soothing love song (Tum Ho).
-Shamelessly ignoring the rock theme, only ‘Saadda Haq’ comes close to the head banging genre.
-Also note that Mohit Chauhan is a trained professional and do not try singing ‘Oh, yeah!
+Although the 'Rockstar' soundtrack is being crowned universally, Rahman's work has become formatted.
+It's like, be it a horror or an animated children's film, Rahman will insert a minimalistic yet soulful Sufi number (*Kun Faaya Kun), one Masakali equivalent- (*Sheher Mein), one high-pitched Dil Se-esque number (*Nadaan Parindey) and so on.
+Shamelessly ignoring the rock theme, only 'Saadda Haq' comes close to the head banging genre.
+Also note that Mohit Chauhan is a trained professional and do not try singing 'Oh, yeah!
 Yeah!
-Yeah!’ at home or outdoors, unless you want to risk being certified as an imbecile.
+Yeah!' at home or outdoors, unless you want to risk being certified as an imbecile.

 The film's crisp post-production and beautiful cinematography makes the screen light up to dreamy sights and the enumerable chopper shots allow a great vantage point to take in the stunning landscapes of this eastern European country.

-Watching ‘Rockstar’ once is like watching it many times over, thanks to the repeated montages that sporadically recap the film.
-If you thought being stabbed once was bad, here’s what a knife set can do.
+Watching 'Rockstar' once is like watching it many times over, thanks to the repeat montages that recap the film up sporadically.
+If you thought being stabbed once was bad, here's what a knife set can do.

 The film drives home an unscientific hypothesis that people who've endured sufferings/ heart break/ loose motions etc will reach their creative best.
 By this logic, each person in the audience will be blessed with superhuman creativity as they step out after watching 'Rockstar'.
 Oh, yeah!
 Yeah!
 Yeah!